 - Fearful dogs tend to have unpredictable dispositions.
 A dog whose ears are pinned flat against its head is nervous and can bite as a way of protecting itself.
 In addition, look for a tail tucked between its legs and eyes darting back and forth and don’t assume that it’s harmless just because it displays fear.

-Indiana Dog Bites – Legal Help
+Dog Bites – Get Legal Help Today!

 Should the dog go ahead and attack, you can help yourself by taking something substantial such as your phone, a bag or twig and direct it to the dog’s mouth.
 This will help divert the dog’s bites and buy you time until help arrives.
 Dog bites can turn deadly since you may get a nasty infection, lose a finger, ear or suffer internal injuries.
 In addition, you may suffer emotional trauma which may need long-term counseling.
-If you’ve bitten by a dog in Indiana, you may be eligible for financial compensation.
-Please call Indiana’s top dog bite lawyer today on 877-561-3004 for more information.
+If you’ve bitten by a dog anywhere in the country, you may be eligible for financial compensation.
+Please call our top dog bite lawyer today on 877-561-3004 for more information.
 Thanks, and we look forward to hearing from you.